 You can fund your Max Checking account by linking it to your existing checking, savings, and brokerage accounts at thousands of financial institutions nationwide.

 This is a good option if you wish to make a deliberate allocation to savings, such as for an emergency fund or to save for the purchase of a house, or if you don't want funds flowing in/out of your main checking account.
 Max Checking is also for members who don’t have an account at one of the banks that Max supports, but would like to start earning more with Max.

-Max Checking also includes additional benefits, such as an optional debit card that provides free ATM access globally.
+Max Checking also includes additional benefits, such as free domestic wire transfers.
 Max members who use Max Checking and keep higher balances in their Max Checking account are also eligible for Max membership fee rebates of up to $200 per year.
 Learn more at MaxMyInterest.com/MaxChecking.